Planning for College in High School

 College is within reach ... within you!

-No matter your circumstances—straight As or all Cs, first generation or third generation college student, rural or urban—with the right amount determination and effort, you can attend a university, college or career technology center and be well on your way to a great future.
+No matter your circumstances—straight As or all Cs, first generation or third generation college student, rural or urban—with the right amount of determination and effort, you can attend a university, college or career technology center and be well on your way to a great future.

 Use the tabs below to learn about the meaning, value and benefits of a college education.